If you’re getting hounded by creditors, facing foreclosure on your home or feeling overwhelmed by debt in other ways, bankruptcy might be the answer.

 1. Consult a bankruptcy attorney

-While you’re allowed to represent yourself when filing for bankruptcy — aka filing pro se — we suggest consulting an experienced bankruptcy attorney in your area.
+It’s true that you don’t necessarily need a bankruptcy lawyer; you’re allowed to represent yourself when filing for bankruptcy — aka filing pro se.
+However, we suggest consulting an experienced bankruptcy attorney in your area before proceeding.

 Research shows that legal aid will drastically increase your case’s chances of a favorable outcome.
 Usually, this means receiving a “bankruptcy discharge,” which is a court order that wipes away your liability for some or all the debts you can’t repay.